 Whether you're a gamer or not, some of the best gaming keyboards can make all the difference in your daily computing experience, no matter what kind of laptop you use.

 Don't get us wrong, laptop keyboards have come a long way over the past decade, and most plug-and-play peripherals will satisfy the casual gamer.
 But for dedicated fraggers, a proper gaming keyboard is essential to getting accurate, competitive gameplay: first-person shooters, strategy games and MMOs can all benefit from the extra bells and whistles of a premium mechanical keyboard.

-Here are the best gaming keyboards of 2021
+The best gaming keyboards of 2023

 Corsair already made great gaming keyboards.
 But the company is leveling up even further with its latest keyboard, the K100.
 Priced at $229, the K100 RGB Mechanical Gaming is Corsair’s first keyboard to feature Optical-Mechanical switches, which use light technology for fast key inputs.
 This is also the first showing for the company’s iCue Control wheel, which gives gamers and multimedia mavens a host of functionality on the fly.
 You’ve got all this functionality housed in a metal and plastic frame that’s rated for longevity and comfort.